ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 image: './assets/launch-pad.png'
 ---

-# What Is an Azure Landing Zones?
+# What Are Azure Landing Zones?

 * Azure Landing Zone = Secure, Governed Foundation for cloud workloads
 * Prepares Azure Environment with policies, connectivity, and shared services
 * Enables scalable and compliant workload deployments from day one

 <!--
-TO DO: REMOVE REPITIONS
+TO DO: REMOVE REPETITIONS

 * What is an Azure Landing Zone?
 It's the baseline architecture and configuration.
 * Sets the stage for successfully running our workloads in the cloud.